Colossal Youth

 Colossal Youth is the only studio album by Welsh post-punk band Young Marble Giants, released in February 1980 on Rough Trade Records.
 Young Marble Giants were offered the opportunity to record the album after Rough Trade heard just two songs by the band on the local Cardiff music compilation Is the War Over?

-Young Marble Giants emerged from the remains of the band True Wheel (named after a song by Brian Eno from his 1974 LP Taking Tiger Mountain (By Strategy).
-Alison Statton (vocals), Philip Moxham (bass) and his brother Stuart (guitar and main songwriter), formed Young Marble Giants in 1979, when they were all barely in their twenties.
-Quickly snapped up by the prestigious Rough Trade label, the band recorded Colossal Youth over the course of five days in a tiny studio in North Wales.
+Young Marble Giants developed from an earlier band, True Wheel, (named after a song by Brian Eno from his 1974 LP Taking Tiger Mountain (By Strategy).
+Alison Statton (vocals), Philip Moxham (bass) and his brother Stuart (guitar and main songwriter), formed Young Marble Giants in 1979.
+Signed by the Rough Trade label, the band recorded Colossal Youth in a studio in North Wales.

 Recording

-Colossal Youth was recorded in five days at Foel Studios, located near Welshpool in mid-Wales.
+Colossal Youth was recorded in five days at Foel Studios, located near Welshpool in Mid Wales.
 The album was engineered by the studio's owner, former Amon Düül II and Hawkwind member Dave Anderson.
 Young Marble Giants had no prior knowledge of formal music production, and as a result the production on Colossal Youth was kept deliberately simple, with the final record featuring many of the band's first takes, as well as minimal overdubbing.
+The drums heard on the album were recorded straight from a cassette player playing a tape of pre-recorded beats that the band used in lieu of their original drum machine.
 The only two overdubs on the record are a slide guitar on "Include Me Out" and distorted vocals on "Eating Noddemix".
 Each track was mixed in around 20 minutes.